Awesomely Emma bookcover

 Amy Webb is an artist, writer, mother, and creator of the popular blog This Little Miggy Stayed Home.
 As a special needs mom, she advocates for the disability and special needs community through her writings and interviews on her blog.
 Her work has been featured in The Mighty, A Cup of Jo, and Design*Sponge as well as through interviews in DesignMom, MotherMag, and the print publication Lunch Lady Magazine.
 She is the author of When Charley Met Emma.
 Webb lives with her handsome husband and three beautiful daughters in Cincinnati, Ohio.

-Merrilee Liddiard grew up in a home filled with delightful artistic chaos and ample creativity.
-She is known for her love of kids' art design, toys and DIY crafts.
-Merrilee loves to travel, wander museums, sew, thrift, read and nap.
+Merrilee Liddiard grew up in a splendid home filled with delightful artistic chaos and ample creativity.
+She spent most of her youth drawing and making things like lions out of oatmeal boxes, and telling the tales that went along with them.
+She is known for her love of kids' design, DIY crafts, and doll making.
+When not drawing or creating things for her three children, Liddiard loves to travel, wander museums, sew, thrift, read, and fix up her historic home.

 Reviews